worldendr4/memo_app/README.md

 # memoapp

-u can write and saveing sentence
+u can write and save sentence

 ## Getting Started